ASIO Audio Test signal generator specifications

 The sine wave generator

 In the quest to create "the perfect wave", the floating point calculations that produce the sine wave employ 80 bits of internal precision.
-A continous sine wave may be generated at frequencies up to half the sample rate (Nyquist limit).
+A continuous sine wave may be generated at frequencies up to half the sample rate (Nyquist limit).
 They begin with a fade up and end with a fade down, both equal to some number of whole cycles.
-(In the end, the frequency can only be as accurate as the clock used by the sound card, but its accuracy will allow one to determine the acuracy of the clock.)
+(In the end, the frequency can only be as accurate as the clock used by the sound card, but its accuracy will allow one to determine the accuracy of the clock.)

 The tone burst is a perfectly symmetrical series of whole waves so as to end up with a negligible DC component.
 Whatever DC remains is removed, so that for any given frequency of 10 seconds duration or less, the DC level is guaranteed to be 0.
 The actual DC level before correction is pre-calculated on a sample by sample basis.
 DC correction is not applied to signals of a duration greater than 10 seconds.